 This sign is "Fudousan", or Real-Estate Agent

-Japan is a country about the size of California (and 75% of that is mountainous), yet has a population of about 127 million (about 40% of the US population).
+Japan is a country about the size of California (and about 70% of that is mountainous), yet has a population of about 127 million (about 40% of the US population).
 25% of the population live in the Tokyo area (Kanto) and over 50% of the population live between the Osaka area (Kansai) and Kanto.
 As soon as you arrive, you'll be faced with the next big challenge if you plan to stay here: finding a place to live.
-When you come to Japan you should bring at least US$5,000, and several thousand more if you need to get your own place in a big city like Tokyo or Osaka (where most of the jobs are).
+When you come to Japan you should bring at least US$5,000, and a few thousand more for emergencies if you need to get your own place in a big city like Tokyo or Osaka (where most of the jobs are).